isaacs/node-lru-cache/README.md

 Returns `undefined` if cache is empty.

-### Internal Methods and Properties

-In order to optimize performance as much as possible, "private" members and methods are exposed on the object as normal properties, rather than being accessed via Symbols, private members, or closure variables.

-**Do not use or rely on these.** They will change or be removed without notice.
-They will cause undefined behavior if used inappropriately.
-There is no need or reason to ever call them directly.

-This documentation is here so that it is especially clear that this not "undocumented" because someone forgot; it _is_ documented, and the documentation is telling you not to do it.

-**Do not report bugs that stem from using these properties.**
-They will be ignored.

-- `initializeTTLTracking()` Set up the cache for tracking TTLs
-- `updateItemAge(index)` Called when an item age is updated, by internal ID
-- `setItemTTL(index)` Called when an item ttl is updated, by internal ID
-- `isStale(index)` Called to check an item's staleness, by internal ID
-- `initializeSizeTracking()` Set up the cache for tracking item size.
-Called automatically when a size is specified.
-- `removeItemSize(index)` Updates the internal size calculation when an item is removed or modified, by internal ID
-- `addItemSize(index)` Updates the internal size calculation when an item is added or modified, by internal ID
-- `indexes()` An iterator over the non-stale internal IDs, from most recently to least recently used.
-- `rindexes()` An iterator over the non-stale internal IDs, from least recently to most recently used.
-- `newIndex()` Create a new internal ID, either reusing a deleted ID, evicting the least recently used ID, or walking to the end of the allotted space.
-- `evict()` Evict the least recently used internal ID, returning its ID.
-Does not do any bounds checking.
-- `connect(p, n)` Connect the `p` and `n` internal IDs in the linked list.
-- `moveToTail(index)` Move the specified internal ID to the most recently used position.
-- `keyMap` Map of keys to internal IDs
-- `keyList` List of keys by internal ID
-- `valList` List of values by internal ID
-- `sizes` List of calculated sizes by internal ID
-- `ttls` List of TTL values by internal ID
-- `starts` List of start time values by internal ID
-- `next` Array of "next" pointers by internal ID
-- `prev` Array of "previous" pointers by internal ID
-- `head` Internal ID of least recently used item
-- `tail` Internal ID of most recently used item
-- `free` Stack of deleted internal IDs

 ## Status Tracking

 Occasionally, it may be useful to track the internal behavior of